hadronized/strongly-typed-thoughts.net/media/blog/pre-luminance-1.0.0.md

     - All the previous `macro_rules` are removed.
   - Support a new dynamic way to get uniforms.
 Sometimes, you don’t know in advance the uniforms your shader is going to use.
-When such a case arise, you might be tempted to have a minimal *uniform interface* — if none. *Dynamic uniform lookups* allows you to query uniforms on the fly.
+When such a case arise, you might be tempted to have a minimal *uniform interface* — if none. *Dynamic uniform lookups* allow you to query uniforms on the fly.
 That has obviously a runtime cost but it can be handy for lots of situations (GUI editors, scripting, etc.).
   - Update framebuffer code so that *color slots* and *depth slots* are easier to use.
   - Introduce the concept of *drivers*.
-Drivers allow code to be parametered by a type which represent a given implementation to use for the graphics code.
+Drivers allow code to be parametered by a type which represents a given implementation to use for the graphics code.
 You can have a `GL33` driver for **OpenGL 3.3**, a `GL40`, `GL44`, `GL45` etc., but you can also have `WebGL` and `VK10`.
   - Add vertex instancing.
-Vertex instancing allows to instantiate objects by providing instance data directly in a `Tess`.
+Vertex instancing allows to instantiate objects by providing instance data directly in a `Tess` — instead of using the current method with GPU `Buffer<_>`.
 This was asked by several people and I just couldn’t ignore such an interesting and useful feature!
   - Support for deinterleaved memory.
 Deinterleaved memory allows for more granularity on how data is fetched GPU-side.
 With the legacy [luminance] situation, data is completely interleaved, which means that a vertex’s attributes all follow each other in a GPU buffer.
-This is both nice and bad: if you need to access to all attributes of a vertex, this is pretty good, since cache-locality will be in your advantage.
+This is both nice and bad: if you need to access all attributes of a vertex, this is pretty good, since cache-locality will be in your advantage.
 However, if you’re only interested in positions, for instance, you will waste your cache lines with attributes you will never read from!
     Deinterleaved memory stores each attributes in a different GPU memory region, allowing for a way better memory scheme for such uses.
+People using the [ECS] pattern might be used to deinterleaved memory.
   - Add vertex primitive restart.
 This allows to use tessellation indexing modes such as `TriangleFan` or `LineStrip` and “cut” a primitive if an index is equal to a given value.
 This is very useful for implementing terrains, quadrics or a lot of other nice things.
   - Introduce *vertex semantics*.
 This is one of the sexiest and most exciting feature of this next release.
-I got the idea by thinking about the fact [lumimance] should be low-level but provide very quick access to building high-level blocks.
+I got the idea by thinking about the fact [luminance] should be low-level but provide very quick access to building high-level blocks.
 I got the idea with vertex semantics via my [spectra] crate.
-The idea is simple: currently, we must define a `Vertex` type and the order in which the fields appear in the `struct` define the bindings the GPU will present them to shaders… but it’s the user responsability to tell how the shader will fetch those attributes.
+The idea is simple: currently, we must define a `Vertex` type and the order in which the fields appear in the `struct` defines the bindings the GPU will present to shaders… but it’s the user responsibility to tell how the shader will fetch those attributes.
     This can lead to very wrong situations in which, for instance, the GPU present the *normal* attribute as having the index `4` but the shader tries to fetch them on index `2`.
 Vertex semantics fix this situation by adding an intermediate layer both the user and the GPU (i.e. via [luminance]) must speak: semantics.
 Semantics are user-defined and none is hardcoded in [luminance].
 As soon as a type uses vertex semantics, all the type system knows how to forward that information to shaders and what shaders should do to fetch them.
-The other bonus, ultra cool thing is that shader and memory buffers now compose way better: since vertex semantics define a sort of namespace, you will never have two shaders using the same index for different semantics (unless you use completely different vertex semantics type).
+The other bonus, ultra cool thing is that shaders and memory buffers now compose way better: since vertex semantics define a sort of namespace, you will never have two shaders using the same index for different semantics (unless you use completely different vertex semantics type).
 A very cool feature I’m proud of and that I will detail in a future article / [luminance] tutorial.